-How to Get a Teaching License in Delaware
+How to Earn a Teaching License in Delaware

 Delaware has a critical need for certified teachers.
 With growing numbers of teachers retiring and fewer graduates entering the job market with education degrees, school districts in Delaware need to increase their pool of teacher applicants to ensure quality educations for all students.
 Teachers in critical need areas such as special education, foreign languages and secondary school mathematics and science are in high demand.
 With a teaching license in Delaware, you can choose from among many available positions in which you can pursue your interests and meet your goals.